Biological Anthropology: Human Nature, Race, Evolution

 I have two preferred textbooks specifically for biological anthropology.
 There is the new 2017 2nd edition of The Alternative Introduction to Biological Anthropology by Jonathan Marks.
 For a somewhat more traditional textbook approach, there is The Human Species: An Introduction to Biological Anthropology by John Relethford.
 For an accessible and popularly-written book, see Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature (Agustín Fuentes 2012).

-Those looking to teach Biological Anthropology as a textbook-free course can consult Dr. Holly Dunsworth’s Textbook-Free Introduction as a great resource.
+Those looking to teach and learn Biological Anthropology as a textbook-free course can consult Dr. Holly Dunsworth’s 2017 Textbook-free Introduction to Human Origins and Evolution as a great resource.

 Anthropology’s search for human nature emphasized shared capacities in particular cultures.
 But humans are always in process–there is no human nature.